Justin Trudeau Tried To Explain Why He Wore Blackface To Kids

 ”

-Some people may have expected softballs from a comedian with a show about being a mom.
+Some people may have expected softballs from a comedian with a show about being a mum.
 Do you think you surprised them?

 I think I did.
 People, Twitter, the Internet.
 Certainly when they heard the PM was giving an interview to Jessi Cruickshank, they probably underestimated me.
 And I think Trudeau and his team probably underestimated me too.
 I think any woman who sits down with a world leader is going to be underestimated, especially someone like me.
 I wanted to put something out in the world where I could strike a balance.
 Nobody has asked the guy about that Melania Trump moment.
 I got to do that!
 We talked about his son dating… I wanted to show that side of him and then I wasn’t afraid to take it to more serious places.